gilbertojrequena/bonsai-sns/README.md

 `java -jar bonsai-sns-1.0.0.jar port=9494 region=region accountId=987654321 sqsEndpoint=http://localhost:9432 sqsAccessKey=foo sqsSecretKey=bar`

+or

+`java -Dconfig.file=bonsai-sns.conf -jar bonsai-sns-1.0.0.jar`

 ### Environment configuration
-Topics and subscriptions can be created on startup by providing an `application.conf` or `reference.conf` file in the classpath
+bonsai-sns uses [Typesafe Config](https://github.com/lightbend/config) for loading its configuration, topics and subscriptions can be created on startup by providing an `application.conf` or `reference.conf` file in the classpath or by providing the JVM option `config.file` with the location of the configuration file

 ```
 bonsai-sns {